PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     <span class="notes">**Note:** The [Hello World](../develop-apps/hello-world-application.html) application runs for about 20 seconds.
 When it finishes, it once again appears as stopped.</span>

-## Updating between releases of Mbed Linux OS
+## Updating across releases of Mbed Linux OS

 Between releases of Mbed Linux OS, the format of the update payloads accepted by the software may change.
 This means that an update payload created for one